neoforged/.github/primers/1.21.2/index.md

     - `Vec3`
         - `add`, `subtract` - Translates the vector and returns a new object.
         - `horizontal` - Returns the horizontal components of the vector.
+- `net.minecraft.world.phys.shapes.CollisionContext`
-- `net.minecraft.world.phys.shapes.CollisionContext#of(Entity, boolean)` - Creates a new entity collision context, where the `boolean` determines whether the entity can always stand on the provided fluid state.
+    - `of(Entity, boolean)` - Creates a new entity collision context, where the `boolean` determines whether the entity can always stand on the provided fluid state.
+    - `getCollisionShape` - Returns the collision shape collided with.
 - `net.minecraft.world.ticks.ScheduledTick#toSavedTick` - Converts a scheduled tick to a saved tick.

 ### List of Changes